 In some cases, the revision process led us to exclude certain faults from the final QAFI v.3 database.
 These faults were moved to a new database called “Debated Faults” (40 records).
 Debated faults are those that do not show either concluding evidence of Quaternary activity or for which this evidence is not yet published in a peer-reviewed journal.
 The Debated Faults database is also available to the public on the QAFI web site (IGME, 2015).

 A special effort was done to produce a best estimation of net slip rates (slip along displacement vector) and its uncertainty.
 In many cases, slip rates were not estimated in the original publications and had to be calculated ad hoc searching for valuable data included in them.
 This calculation was done transparently, clearly detailing the data and approach used in a memo field associated to the estimation called “brief comment”.
-In some cases there was not enough information for such an estimation and so slip rates were estimated by expert judgement, usually by comparison to similar faults in the area.
+In some cases there was not enough information for such an estimation and so slip rates were estimated by expert judgment, usually by comparison to similar faults in the area.
 In spite of the effort, 22% of the records still lack a slip rate estimation.

 The variability/error field associated to slip rate in QAFI v.3 may show either the range of variation of the estimation based on uncertainties in geological assumptions or some sort of statistical error based on the randomness of the measurements.
 An example of the former would be a slip rate determination based on assumptions on the age of a non-dated marker, which could lead to two extreme values; this is usually quoted as a range (e.g., 0.5-1.0 m/ky).
 For the latter, consider for example a variability estimation based on the standard deviation of radiometric dates given by a laboratory; this is usually quoted in QAFI v.3 as an error (e.g., ±0.08 m/ky).